 Medical care: Guides carry field kits on activities and a comprehensive first-aid kit is kept at the lodge.
 Both lodge managers and guides are first-aid trained.
 Medical evacuation to Maun can be arranged in case of an emergency.

 Dangerous animals: High Risk

-Security measures: In case of potentially dangerous wildlife passing through this unfenced lodge, guests are escorted to their rooms after dark.
-An alarm is provided in each room for use in case of an emergency.
+Security measures: In case of potentially dangerous wildlife passing through this unfenced lodge, guests are escorted to their suites after dark.
+An alarm is provided in each room to summon help in case of an emergency.

-Fire safety: There are fire extinguishers in each tent and in the common areas.
+Fire safety: There are fire extinguishers in each suite and in the common areas.

 Disabled access: Not Possible

 Laundry facilities: A full laundry service is included.